900 Series: Facilities & Sites

 902.12 District Operations During Public Emergencies

-The district believes that student learning is the heart of its core mission.
-While traditional in-person teaching continues to provide the greatest learning opportunity to all students, there may be rare and unusual circumstances that prevent the school community from convening in traditional in-person settings.
-At times of a public emergency declared by federal, state, or local officials; the district will seek guidance and recommendations from federal, state, and local agencies to assist in determining the safety of convening traditional in-person learning.
-The district superintendent will consult with and report to the school board, as feasible and appropriate, regarding an emergency closure and efforts to implement written guidance from health and government agencies.
+At times of a public emergency declared by federal, state, or local officials, the district will seek guidance and recommendations from federal, state, and local agencies to assist in determining the safety of convening traditional in-person learning.
+The superintendent will consult with and report to the board, as feasible and appropriate, regarding an emergency closure and efforts to implement written guidance from health and government agencies.

-During a declared public emergency, the school board delegates to the superintendent the authority to determine whether to close school buildings to traditional in-person learning without further action by the school board.
-If the superintendent determines in-person learning would hinder the health and safety of the school community, the district will instead utilize remote or hybrid learning opportunities permitted by law.
+During a declared public emergency, the board delegates to the superintendent the authority to determine whether to close school buildings to traditional in-person learning without further action by the board.
+If the superintendent determines in-person learning would hinder the health or safety of the school community, the district will instead utilize remote or hybrid learning opportunities permitted by law.

-These measures will be enforced for the period of time of the public emergency or until the superintendent and school board, in consultation with federal, state, and local agencies determine it is appropriate for the safety measures to end.
+These measures will be enforced for the period of time of the public emergency, or until the superintendent and board, in consultation with federal, state, and local agencies determine it is appropriate for the safety measures to end.

 Adopted: 9/20